 - Repeat with remaining 1 tablespoon Roasted Garlic Grapeseed Oil and remaining beef stew meat.
 Add red wine to the empty pot and use a wooden spoon to scrape up any brown bits stuck to the bottom of the pan.

 - Cook over medium high heat for about 5 minutes or until wine is reduced by half.
 Return onion and beef back to pot and toss to coat in wine.

-- Add the tomatoes, beef broth, Hearty Spaghetti Sauce Blend, and mushrooms; stir to combine.
+- Add the tomatoes, beef broth, Alfredo Sauce Mix, and mushrooms; stir to combine.
 Bring to a boil, cover, reduce heat, and simmer for 45 minutes.
 Remove cover, stir in carrots, and continue simmering, uncovered, for 1 hour.